June 4, 2021

 Take Action on Far-Reaching Vaccine Bill

 A bill under consideration in the Ohio House of Representatives Health Committee would destroy the current public health framework that prevents outbreaks of potentially lethal diseases.
 It also removes a key motivating factor for parents to take children to see their health care provider—which will have catastrophic, long-term effects on both the mental and physical health of children and adolescents.
+HB 248, the Vaccine Choice and Anti-Discrimination Act, has been framed as a bill to stop the COVID-19 vaccines from becoming mandatory, but it would actually apply to all immunizations including childhood vaccines.

 Help us inform legislators of the dangers of HB 248 (draft #11).
 Current Ohio law already allows patients to opt out of vaccines for philosophical, religious, or personal reasons.
 Largely as a result of this leniency, Ohio’s vaccination rates are already among the lowest in the country.
 HB 248-11 would dangerously erode the public health infrastructure by taking away the rights of business owners to implement important safety measures meant to protect their employees, clients, and others.
 Take action today and urge your state representative to reject HB 248-11 and protect Ohioans.